aiidateam/aiida-docker-base/README.md

 RUN pip3 install aiida-core[ ... ]==vX.Y.Z

 ```
-Adapt X.Y.Z numbers to the latest AiiDA version
+Adapt X.Y.Z numbers to the latest AiiDA version.
+Once this is done,
+run the following commands:

 ```
-./build.sh
-./tag.sh # to add the version number as the image's tag ./push.sh # to push the image tagged with version number ./push_latest.sh # to push the image tagged with 'latest'
+./build.sh # to build the new aiida-base docker container locally ./tag.sh # to specify the AiiDA version number as the image's tag ./push.sh # to push the image tagged with the version number to the Docker Hub ./push_latest.sh # to push the image tagged with 'latest' to the Docker Hub
 ```

 ## Acknowledgements